DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Basic Setup

 Add the `Animation` plugin to animate series.
-It is has `settings` property to customize series elements animation in the chart.
+It has `settings` property to customize series elements animation in the chart.
 The following example demonstrates this possibility:

 .embedded-demo({ "path": "chart-basic/animation", "showThemeSelector": true })